 And wrinkled lip, and sneer of cold command,

 Tell that its sculptor well those passions read

 Which yet survive, stamped on these lifeless things,

 Look on my works, ye Mighty, and despair!

 Nothing beside remains.
 Round the decay

-This extract is also a good example of line breaks.
-These line breaks are providing dynamism to the poem, also giving breaks in the flow of reading.
+This excerpt is also a good example of line break.
+These line breaks give vitality to the poem, also creating breaks in the flow of reading.

 Function of Line Break

-Line breaks could be the source of dynamism in poetry since they provide a manner whereby poetic forms inculcate contents with strength and consequential meanings – which might not be possible in other types of text in the same level.
+Line breaks can be a source of dynamism in poetry, as they provide a manner whereby poetic forms inculcate contents with strength and consequential meanings – which might not be possible in other types of text in the same level.
 Line breaks are used as important poetic devices, because they often bring ambiguity and also affect the meaning.
-However, they lead the readers into surprising ideas and different understandings, as well as controlling the manner wherein they come upon ideas.
+However, they lead readers into surprising ideas and different understandings, as well as controlling the manner wherein they come upon ideas.